How do Workers’ Compensation death benefits work?

 • Estranged children: If there was proof that an estranged child depended on their deceased parent financially, they might qualify for benefits.

-If there are no dependents and no spouse, funeral benefits will still be paid, but no other benefits.
+If there are no dependents and no spouse for the deceased, burial benefits are usually still paid, but no other benefits.

 Small business owners should review their policy and work with their insurance company to ensure prompt payment of survivor benefits.

-We understand any work related injury or death can be extremely upsetting.
-We’ll work with you and support you throughout the workers’ compensation claims process with a dedicated claims advocate.
+If you need to file a workers’ compensation death claim, NEXT Insurance will work with you (the claimant) and support you throughout the workers’ compensation claims process with a dedicated claims advocate.

-If there is a work related-death at your business:
+If you’re an employer and there’s a work related-death at your business:

 • Contact us as soon as possible.
-This also applies to any claim involving an injury or illness.
+This applies to any claim involving injury or illness.

-• Provide the employee’s name, date of birth, Social Security number, the cause of death and any other relevant details.
+• Provide the employee’s name, date of birth, date of death and time of death, Social Security number, the cause of death and any other relevant details.

 You’re also responsible for reporting work-related deaths to the state regulatory agencies within eight hours.
 We can guide you on the specific reporting requirements and help you navigate the process.